Volkanco/AzureDeploy/OMSSolutions/oms-azure-vminventory-solution-v2/README.md

 * OMS Log Analytics Region

 Select the Azure Region where your existing workspace is located

+* OMS Log Analytics SKU

+Select the Log Analytics SKU .
+IF you select linked workspace LinkedWorkspace SKU is used and this parameter is ignored.

 * OMS Automation Account Name